 While the standards for healthy levels of alcohol intake varies between individuals and cultural practices, the USA’s acceptable maximum levels of alcohol intake typically fall between one and two small glasses of wine or 12oz beers per day.
-However, this doesn’t mean that not drinking all week warrants one to drink 14-21 units of alcohol; this over-consumption is a characteristic of binge drinking, which has its own devastating side effects including poor judgment, memory loss, and dangerous behavior.
+However, this doesn’t mean that not drinking all week warrants one to drink 14-21 units of alcohol; this over-consumption is a characteristic of binge drinking, which has its devastating side effects including poor judgment, memory loss, and dangerous behavior.

 Any amount of drinking above these standards can be considered abusing alcohol, especially for those who consume more than this level of alcohol on a regular basis.
-In low doses, alcohol doesn’t seem to have many negative effects on the human body because it can be quickly metabolized by the liver; however, those who have a history of addiction, alcoholism or not, or binge drinking should not drink alcohol in any proportions.
+In low doses, alcohol doesn’t seem to have many adverse effects on the human body because it can be quickly metabolized by the liver; however, those who have a history of addiction, alcoholism or not, or binge drinking should not drink alcohol in any proportions.

 The stereotypes that surround the alcoholic, while sometimes accurate, are typically far from the truth of everyday alcohol abuse.
-Often, alcoholics don’t show many outward signs of addiction and seem to have their lives in order.
+Often, alcoholics don’t show any outward signs of addiction and seem to have their lives in order.
 People classified as high-functioning alcoholics, such as Ulysses S. Grant and Winston Churchill, are prime examples of this; they seem to function well to the average person, but, sadly, they are slowly destroying their bodies and their minds through their unhealthy habit.

-For those who have any of the above signs of alcoholism, it may be necessary to enter a rehabilitation program in order to live a healthy life.
+Even if none of these conditions have occurred yet, it doesn’t mean that one isn’t at risk for them.
+For those who have any of the above signs of alcohol abuse, it may be necessary to enter a rehabilitation program to live a healthy life.
 The highest success rates for recovery from alcoholism are through an inpatient rehabilitation program, which provides one an alcohol-free atmosphere and psychological support; this can give one a strong foundation of sobriety from which to start their new life.
-Additionally, for those with serious alcohol addiction and withdrawal syndromes, an inpatient facility can provide the medical help needed in order to safely detoxify oneself.
+Additionally, for those with severe alcohol addiction and withdrawal syndromes, an inpatient facility can provide the medical help needed to safely detoxify oneself.